 The theme for this year’s Mental Health Awareness Week (May 11th – 17th 2015) is Mindfulness.
 Gill Wier explains what mindfulness is and how it can help us cope with difficulties and enjoy life to the full.

-Mindfulness is becoming a popular concept in the therapeutic world and beyond but it’s by no means new - it has been used for hundreds of years by Buddhists as a key element of their religious practice and is also used in yoga.
-However, the practice of mindfulness is beneficial for people from any religion or none.
+Mindfulness is becoming a popular concept in the therapeutic world and beyond but it’s by no means new - it has been used for thousands of years by Buddhists as a key element of their religious practice and is also used in yoga.
+However, the practice of mindfulness can be beneficial to people from any religion or none.

 Here and Now